 Just five minutes after leaving the sign on the pass, we saw Lake Granby way off on the west side of the divide.
 Even with the haze, the fall colors around the lake really caught our eye.

 Surprise surprise - we made it to the summit at about 4:15 PM.
 This was when it got weird though.
 I had just put my pack down when I became aware a faint swooshing sound that was quickly getting louder.
-Feeling like a Pterodactyl was coming down on me, I immediately went into a crouch and turned my head to see what the hell was going on.
+Feeling a really creepy eerie sensation, like a Pterodactyl was coming down on me, I immediately went into a crouch and turned my head to see what the hell was going on.
 As I turned to look, a glider went right over our heads.
 What a rush!
 We had not even seen it coming.
 I don’t know what Suzy thought, but it scared the crap out of me.
 I suspect the pilot had seen us approaching the summit and timed his, or her, approach accordingly to give us a thrill.
 After realizing the coolness of what had just happened, I groaned in agony knowing that this would have been such a great picture - and I missed it!

 Anyway, now that the flyby excitement was over, I took this shot looking south.
 The slight haze and late afternoon sun didn’t help the picture any, but it was still a view worth documenting.
 While this peak is 57 feet short of being a 13er, these days it’s more about the view during the hike and at the summit for us.